cs492i-ELSA/cs492i_cv_repo_7/README.md

 ## Overview
 This is the final repository for CS492(I) Computer Vision Task (supervised by Prof. Seunghoon Hong of KAIST CS) of Team 7.
+We have implemented our method, semisupervised learning on unlabeled data with label propagation and consistency regularization.

 ### Members
 * Juneseok Choi (20190665)